Corvo Island: Human settlement

-There is one urban center on the island: Vila do Corvo.
+There is one urban centre on the island: Vila do Corvo.
 Principally, it is a collection of many residential homes, interspersed with commercial businesses located on the southern one-third of the island.
 Functionally, by law, Vila do Corvo is the only Portuguese top-level municipality without a civil parish.
 The urbanized area is divided between the village, the airport, and the island's ports (being the primary links to the other islands in the archipelago).
 The lands immediately around the settlement are small zones along the eastern coast (Quintas and Fojo) that can sustain cultivation of some crops and fruit trees, and where some older trees have survived settlement; the best pasture-lands are located in the north in the zone of Terras Altas.

 Vila do Corvo, the only settlement on the island, as seen from Portal, looking towards Flores Island.

 The southern coast, referred to as Enseada de Nossa Senhora do Rosário, is the location of three ports, constructed at various times for diverse needs: Porto Novo (currently not utilized), the Porto do Boqueirão and Porto da Casa (the largest and the island's commercial port).
 Portinho da Areia, on the extreme west of the southern coast (at the end of the airport's runway) is the only beach and principal swimming area on the island.